ChrisWhealy/wasm_sha3/docs/keccak.md

 # How the Keccak Function Works Internally

-In this example, the internal state is always 1600 bits, and the required digest output size `d` is 256 bits; therefore, the rate will be:
+Since trhis implementation is using SHA3 as a drop-in replacement for SHA2, the internal state is always 1600 bits, and the required digest output size `d` is one of `224`, `256`, `384` or `512` bits.

+This example will use `d = 256`; therefore, the rate will be:

 ```
 rate = 1600 - 2 * d